hov172/WifDiagReport/README.md

 ---

-## 📄 License

-This project is open-source and available under the MIT License.

----

 ## 🙏 Acknowledgments

 Built with ❤️ for the macOS community, IT professionals, and anyone who needs reliable network diagnostics.